misterdidactic/Mon_Crapola/README.md

 ### sevastolink.sh

 I have this in my bash profile on almost every machine I use so that my terminals start up with this little cutie.
 For copyright reasons you'll have to find your own .sevastopol.mp3.
 To run it just type sev and hit enter.
 I add "sev" to the end of my bash profile in order to run it every time I open a new terminal.

+### random_IP_addr.py

+I made this for learning to count in binary.
+It will prompt you with a random IP address in decimal and when you're ready, you can hit any key and it will show you the address in binary for you to compare with your own.